Siyu-L/8-Bit-CPU-Design/README.md

 # 8-Bit-CPU-Design

-Generic 8-bit CPU implemented in Logisim
+Generic 8-bit CPU implemented in Logisim.
-The machine has 3 different instruction formats and the ALU can perform 4 functions
+The machine has 3 different instruction formats, and the ALU can perform 4 functions.

 ## Instruction Formats